 For the most reliable triggering we highly recommend you use the internal timer, as using the PWM signal can produce issues with missed images due to many variables within the camera.
 For instance, the model of the SD card you use, and how quickly it can save the image can affect how quickly the camera is ready again to capture the next photo.
 The memory cards we sell are what we used to determine the fastest capture rates, so using slower cards (meaning any other brand or model card) will likely trigger slower.
 Triggering the camera faster than it can save the previous image will cause the camera not to be ready and thus you will miss that new image.
 You can use our camera flight calculator at the bottom of the page here to see the fastest that a camera has to be triggered in order to provide the overlap you require for your survey.
 Pay attention to the "Photo Interval" line towards the bottom.

 The camera will default to saving images only as JPG.
-In order to capture larger contrast in your images, along with not having any white balance, compression and gamma applied, we recommend changing to the RAW+JPG mode.
+In order to capture larger contrast in your images, along with not having any white balance, 8-bit compression and gamma applied, we recommend changing to the RAW+JPG mode.
 Setting it to RAW+JPG mode takes longer for the camera to save the image, so the time between triggers will be longer.
-In our MAPIR Camera Control (MCC) application you can easily convert the RAW to TIFF to JPGs if your stitching software requires JPGs (such as DroneDeploy).
-The less compression (more RAW) your images are the easier they are to stitch as well, so use TIFFs whenever possible.
+In our MAPIR Camera Control (MCC) application you can easily convert the RAW to TIFF as well as to JPGs if you require it.

 Once you capture your images you may want to prepare them prior to stitching them into a 2D orthomosaic image or generating a 3D model, that's where our MAPIR Camera Control (MCC) application is used.

-If you captured the images in RAW+JPG mode, then use the Process tab of MCC to convert to TIFFs.
+If you captured the images in RAW+JPG mode, then the RAW will be converted to a TIFF during processing in MCC.
 During processing the full image metadata including the GPS capture location (if using the included GPS receiver) will be copied from the JPG to the TIFF.

 Photogrammetry programs use structure from motion (SfM) methods, and are commonly known as "point cloud" software.
 They are called this because they create 3D models of points, or matched pixels to produce the exports.
 Since these programs create a point cloud they can also output .obj, .mtl and .jpeg modeling files to be used in 3D model viewers like Sketchfab.

-Cloud-based applications such as MAPIR Cloud, Pix4D Cloud, or DroneDeploy all require you to upload your images to their servers and then notify you when the processing is completed.
+Cloud-based applications, such as our MAPIR Cloud allow you to easily upload your images and will then notify you when the processing is completed.
 These services vary in how they charge you but the majority have a minimum monthly fee around $100.
 They also vary in the final results you'll get from their services, and typically the more expensive "professional" packages provide more outputs with higher cost.
-These cloud-based services often do not support TIFF files so make sure to convert any RAW images to JPGs prior to uploading.
+MAPIR Cloud supports RAW image input, but make sure to convert any RAW images to JPGs prior to uploading to most other software platforms.

-Popular desktop software that can be used includes Pix4Dmapper, Agisoft Metashape and Simactive Correlator3D.
+Popular desktop software that can be used includes MAPIR Camera Control, Pix4Dmapper, Agisoft Metashape and Simactive Correlator3D.